mento-protocol/airdrop-snapshot/README.md

 - On the day of the last snapshot, cEUR had an exchange rate of 1.06 USD, so Alice's 100 cEUR were valued at $106 USD
 - Her total average cStable balance across all 16 snapshots would be
   - ($70 (cUSD balance) + $106 (cEUR balance)) / 16 snapshots = **$11 average combined cStable balance**
-  - Alice would be eligible for the airgrab because she has more than $10 in average cStable value across all snapshots
+  - Alice would be eligible for the airdrop because she has more than $10 in average cStable value across all snapshots

 ### Calculation Method Explanation